ALBION completed the signing of Liam Ridgewell for an undisclosed fee from Blues on transfer deadline day on January 31, 2012.

 The following campaign, he played an integral role in City finishing ninth in the Premier League.

-Last term, he was a key figure in Blues' Carling Cup success, playing the full 90 minutes of the 2-1 victory against Arsenal at Wembley, and has enjoyed his first taste of Europa League football on the back of it.
+In 2010/11 he was a key figure in Blues' Carling Cup success, playing the full 90 minutes of the 2-1 victory against Arsenal at Wembley.

 In total, Ridgewell has made 273 career appearances, including 25 as a sub, scoring 18 goals.